What is a good credit score?

 Here are some frequently asked questions about good credit scores:

-Having a good credit score can also make it easier to buy a house and get better loan terms.
+Having a good credit score can make it easier to buy a house and get better loan terms.

 Conventional loans require a minimum credit score of 620, but a higher credit score could help you secure a lower interest rate, make a lower down payment and potentially save on private mortgage insurance.